 Why You Need Secure Hosting

 Hosting security is extremely important.
 Just think of the following situation: you invest a lot of money into your website, and it goes down when the number of simultaneous guests starts growing.
 You also need a secure hosting package to make sure viruses don’t get into your system.
 These days, there are plenty of unethical systems and companies eager to use your emails for spamming and your website for their ads.
-To cut a long story short, you need safe hosting to keep your data away from frauds and to have your server up and running all day, every day.
+To cut a long story short, you need safe hosting to keep your data away from fraud and to have your server up and running all day, every day.
 This formula is your key to success.

-Five Key Features of Secure Hosting Plans
+Five Key Features of Secure Hosting

-RAID – RAID is very special system for protecting data.
+RAID is a very special system for protecting data.
 It will keep your files safe even if the server crashes.
 If you see that a web host has servers with RAID pre-installed, that is a good sign.
 However, this feature is rather expensive, so most shared plans won’t have it included.
 Some web hosts offer RAID for an extra fee.

-Uptime – Uptime is the time your website stays online, and your clients can access it without any problems.
+Uptime is the time your website stays online, and your clients can access it without any problems.
 Most web hosts will claim to provide 100% uptime, and in most cases that isn’t true.
 However, the brief shortages are not always bad, especially if you have a start-up without many website visitors off the bat.
-If this is the case, searching web hosts that promise reimbursement for the downtime is your best bet.
+If this is the case, searching web hosts that promise reimbursement for downtime is your best bet.

-Back-Up – Many companies include the possibility to make a backup of your data for emergency cases.
-The most common options are daily, weekly and monthly backups.
+Many companies include the possibility to make a backup of your data for emergency cases.
+The most common options are daily, weekly, and monthly backups.
 Of course, daily backups are the best.
 That will let you restore the latest version of your website in case your server goes down.
 Also, some web hosts offer manual backup, which is even better if you can make it every time you have something updated on the websites.

 Finally, many service providers have backup limits (e.g. max 10Gb), so it’s important to read all backup conditions well before purchasing a hosting plan.